chipmuenk/modular_synths/esp32.md

 If you enable "verbose output" under `File -> Preferences` you can watch some of the Arduino magic going on.

- You need to install the Arduino IDE and the ESP32 Board Support Package (described e.g. by [Random Nerd Tutorials](https://randomnerdtutorials.com/installing-the-esp32-board-in-arduino-ide-windows-instructions/)).
+You need to install the Arduino IDE and the ESP32 Board Support Package (described e.g. by [Random Nerd Tutorials (RNT)](https://randomnerdtutorials.com/installing-the-esp32-board-in-arduino-ide-windows-instructions/)).
+RNT has great tutorials and material for Arduino and ESP-32, highly recommended!
+### Libraries
+Libraries are installed in three different locations: In the Sketchbook folder (`File -> Preferences -> Sketchbook location`), in the user folder (e.g. `Documents\Arduino\libraries` under Windows) or in the installation folder for system libraries (requiring elevated rights).

+The easiest way to install new libraries directly from the internet is via the Library Manager in the left sidebar.
+Downloaded zipped libraries can be installed via `Sketch -> Include Library -> Add .ZIP Library` or installed manually as described e.g. [here](https://learn.sparkfun.com/tutorials/installing-an-arduino-library/all) or [here](https://docs.arduino.cc/software/ide-v1/tutorials/installing-libraries/).

+## Hackerbox Audio DSP

+> Welcome to HackerBox 0079.
+Let's explore audio signal generation, inter-IC sound (I2S) audio streams, and digital signal processing (DSP).
+Configure an ESP32-A1S Audio Development Kit featuring a dual-core ESP32 microcontroller coupled to an integrated audio CODEC and a variety of audio interface and peripheral components.
+Program several audio processing examples leveraging an advanced stream-based hardware abstraction layer for the ESP32-A1S.
+Examples include wave generators, simple synthesizers, MP3 decoders for online stream sources as well as MP3 files on SD flash cards.
+Use GNU Octave (or MATLAB) to design and test digital FIR filters that can be implemented on the ESP32 Audio Development Kit.
+Hack multi-channel audio connectors:

+https://www.instructables.com/HackerBox-0079-Audio-DSP/ is a really nice first introduction into DSP on the ESP32, building upon the libraries of Phil Schatzmann (see below).

+In general, I'm really impressed by the quality of audio and DSP libraries, repos and videos of Phil Schatzmann and Marcel License for the ESP32:

+## Phil Schatzmann

+### Audiokit Library

-Phil Schatzmann has developed the [Arduino Audiokit](https://github.com/pschatzmann/arduino-audiokit) as a replacement for the Espressiv ADF which cannot be used with the Arduino IDE.
+Phil has written the [Arduino Audiokit](https://github.com/pschatzmann/arduino-audiokit) as a replacement for the [Espressif Audio Development Framework (ADF)](https://github.com/espressif/esp-adf) Drivers which cannot be used with the Arduino IDE:

 > There are different ESP32 Audio boards available that can be programmed with the Espressif ADF Framework.
 The ADF Framework contains an abstraction layer to support different codec audio chips (ES8388, ES8311, AC101...) which need to be configured usually via I2C.

-This library has been archived and should be replaced by [arduino-audio-driver](https://github.com/pschatzmann/arduino-audio-driver) for new projects.
+This library has been archived and should be replaced by [arduino-audio-driver](https://github.com/pschatzmann/arduino-audio-driver) (see below) for new projects.
+However, it is still widely used.
+It can be downloaded as a zip archive and simply added to the IDE.

-The libraries can be downloaded as zip archives via `Sketch -> Include Library -> Add .ZIP Library` or installed manually as described e.g. [here](https://learn.sparkfun.com/tutorials/installing-an-arduino-library/all) or [here](https://docs.arduino.cc/software/ide-v1/tutorials/installing-libraries/).

-Libraries are installed in three different locations: In the Sketchbook folder (File -> Preferences -> Sketchbook location), in the user folder (e.g. Documents\Arduino\libraries under Windows) or in the installation folder (requiring elevated rights).

-### Audiokit Library

 In the freshly installed audiokit library, board and codec need to be selected in

     libraries/audiokit/src/AudioKitSettings.h

 requiring for the ESP32 Audio Kit v2.2

     #define AUDIOKIT_BOARD 5